 The FTA apportions funds annually for Section 5303 Metropolitan Planning Program and for Section 5304 State Planning and Research Program.
-The apportionment is based on the State's urbanized area population as defined by the U.S. Census Bureau and is made to OahuMPO through the Statewide Transportation Planning Office Department of Transportation.
+The apportionment is based on the State's urbanized area population as defined by the U.S. Census Bureau and is made to OahuMPO through the Statewide Transportation Planning Office, Department of Transportation.

 The FTA grants provide for the undertaking of (1) metropolitan planning activities pursuant to 49 USC Section 5303 (previously known as Section 8 of the Federal Transit Act), and (2) state planning and research activities pursuant to 49 USC Section 5304 (previously known as Section 5313(b) of the Federal Transit Act).
-Under Sections 5303 and 5304 grants, FTA participates in 80% of allowable costs claimed by the OahuMPO.
+Under Sections 5303 and 5304 grants, FTA participates in 80% of allowable costs claimed by OahuMPO.
 The remaining 20% is contributed by the participating State and County agencies.
-Allowable expenditures to the FTA grants include labor and non-labor expenditures incurred that are recorded based on the approved Overall Work Program (OWP).
+Allowable expenditures to the FTA grants include labor and non-labor expenditures incurred that are recorded based on the approved OWP.

-OahuMPO has the following FTA grant outstanding as of June 30, 2018: HI-2016-005 (fiscal year 2017).
+OahuMPO has the following FTA grant outstanding as of June 30, 2019: HI-2018-003 (fiscal year 2018), HI-2016-005 (fiscal year 2017), HI-80-0025 (fiscal year 2016).